Using Life360 with Home Assistant (Updated)

 All that is left to do is update the automations to use the value of the new sensor as the trigger.

-So far it appears to have made a big impact on reliability front.
-Home Assistant knows pretty quickly when we have all left and that makes Home Assistant way more powerful.
+So far moving to Life360 as the primary pressence tracker for the house appears to have made a big impact on reliability front.
+Home Assistant knows pretty quickly when we have all left and when we arrive allowing me to leverage Home Assistant as a fully automated security system.
+And that makes Home Assistant way more powerful.